Building Better Products with the Product Thinking Playbook

 Estimated Reading Time: 5 minutes

-At Connected, we use our playbook for just about everything: from designing new projects with clients, pivoting projects to yield better results, to learning new techniques as practitioners.
+At Thoughtworks, we use our playbook for just about everything: from designing new projects with clients, pivoting projects to yield better results, to learning new techniques as practitioners.
 The interesting thing about the Product Thinking Playbook is that instead of being a predefined set of plays it’s a collection of tactics, techniques and milestones (from a wide array of disciplines) that when used strategically create distinct plays for our projects and our clients.
 This allows us to be modular and flexible when approaching our client’s unique problems.
 Complex challenges require thoughtful approaches to create innovative solutions and the playbook has a proven record of success.
 In this article, I will go into more detail on what the playbook is, how it’s used, why its flexibility is important as well as how you and your organization can leverage it to improve your product development practice.

 What is the Product Thinking Playbook?